 While ensuring compliance with regulations and legislation is not the only reason to invest in IAM solutions, it is a major factor.
 In order to comply with legal requirements, you will need a system that helps you track who has access to what information so that they can be held accountable if they violate those rules.

 Identity and Access Management is a core security layer for remote work because it provides a foundation for managing user access (both physical and digital) and also gives teams visibility into who has access to which resources.

 Having the right security strategies in place like IAM or Mobile Device Management are ways that companies can ensure that their data is safe.
 A sense of trust is important among employees and clients, which helps improve productivity and revenue.

 Additionally, IAM helps companies ensure compliance across their entire organization so that everyone understands what their roles are as well as where their responsibilities lie when interacting with customers or partners outside of work.

-If you are looking to scale your distributed workforce around the world, GroWrk can help you with smart IT equipment management.
-We provide streamlined procurement, deployment, and management of IT devices in more than 150 countries.
+If you are looking to scale your distributed workforce around the world, GroWrk can help you with smart equipment management.
+We provide streamlined procurement, deployment, and management of IT Assets in more than 150 countries.
 Request a demo to learn how you can set up and equip your remote team in just a few clicks.